oar-team/kameleon/docs/source/checkpoint.rst

 skip
     The microstep will not be run when checkpointing is enabled (even when not step was ever checkpointed).

+only
+    The microstep will not be run when checkpointing is not enabled.

 Please also note that the ``kameleon build`` command provides an option named ``--microstep-checkpoint`` that allows to limit the checkpoint creation to the first microstep of every macrostep.

 Develop your own checkpoint mechanism